frostproject/create-roblox-app/README.md

 git push origin 1.2.3
 ```

-🔥 You’re done!
+🔥 You're done!
 A new release will be created and published automatically by the [Deployment](.github/workflows/ci.yaml) workflow.

 ## Important Notes

-- Never manually edit [pesde.toml](pesde.toml)’s version field.
+- Never manually edit [pesde.toml](pesde.toml)'s version field.
 This is handled and automatically bumped by the workflow.
 Manually changing it can break the automated deployment process.
 Please, don't put a "v" in the tag name or any extra characters, for example - `v1.2.3`.
 This might break the workflow as it must follow [semantic versioning](https://semver.org).
 You can put it in the commit message, though.

-- It’s safe and advised to regularly update [pesde.lock](pesde.lock).
+- It's safe and advised to regularly update [pesde.lock](pesde.lock).
 You may bump dependencies and commit those changes.
 Avoid editing this file manually — instead, use `pesde update` to keep it in sync.

 - The full template bundles a lot of Markdown files and GitHub specific files (e.g., [LICENSE.md](LICENSE), [SUPPORT.md](.github/SUPPORT.md), [SECURITY.md](.github/SECURITY.md), [CODEOWNERS](.github/CODEOWNERS), etc.) that contain project-specific text and references.
 You are responsible for reviewing and updating these files to reflect your own project's name, license, contacts, and details.